-18. Behaviour of Parents on/off the School Premises
+17. Behaviour of Parents on/off the School Premises

 - a) It is expected that parents will comply with our school regulations regarding dropping off and collecting their children and when on the school premises.
 Parents should not become angry publicly, and if they have a problem this should be dealt with in privacy with the person concerned and if necessary with another member of staff.
-Complaints should be handled according to the Complaints Procedure. - b) Parents do not have permission to turn up at the school during school hours unannounced demanding to see their child's teacher.
+Complaints should be handled according to the Complaints Procedure. - b) Parents do not have permission to turn up at the school during school hours unannounced Saint Christina's School is committed to safeguarding and promoting the welfare of children and young people and expects all staff and volunteers to share this commitment.
+It is our aim that all pupils fulfil their potential.

+- demanding to see their child's teacher.
 If this happens, and they refuse to leave, they will be escorted off the premises by a senior member of staff. - c) Parents may not meet class teachers when they are teaching.
 Appointments should be made.
 If there is a court order against a parent seeing their child the school will abide by the conditions of the order.
 For example, a parent who has been banned from entering the school premises is trespassing if he or she does so without permission and the police may be called. - d) A request must be made in writing (email or letter) if a pupil has to be taken out of school hours e.g. for a doctor's appointment.
-On arrival to collect the child, the office staff call for the child to be sent down and the parent the signs the child out giving the reason.
+On arrival to collect the child, the office staff call for the child to be sent down and the parent then signs the child out giving the reason.
 The pupil is then signed out and back in again on return. - e) Parents should not approach other parents on the school premises concerning external matters.
-Matters concerning pupils in the school should be handled objectively through the school and not solely between parents.

-- f) Parents should not use the Class Rep System to vent personal vendettas against the school, nor should emails be circulated or placements made on social network sites that damage the reputation of the school/pupils/staff. - g) Where a parent would like a letter / details of an event to be circulated to other parents e.g. Parent Link organising an event, the letter / communication must be approved by the Headteacher.
+Matters concerning pupils in the school should be handled objectively through the school and not solely between parents. - f) Parents should not use the Class Rep System to vent personal vendettas against the school, nor should emails be circulated or placements made on social network sites that damage the reputation of the school/pupils/staff. - g) Where a parent would like a letter / details of an event to be circulated to other parents e.g. Parent Link organising an event, the letter / communication must be approved by the Headteacher.

-Saint Rafaela's Way - School Code of Conduct
+"Saint Rafaela's Way" - School Code of Conduct